okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Deleting or deprovisioning user profiles in SCIM operations depends on whether Okta or your SCIM app is the source of truth for user profile information.

-* If an admin deprovisions an user's profile inside Okta, the user resource inside your SCIM app is updated with `active=false`.
-If that user needs to be reprovisioned later (for example, a return from parental leave or if a contractor is rehired), then the `active` attribute can be switched back to `true`.
+* If an admin deprovisions a user's profile inside Okta, the user resource inside your SCIM app is updated with `active=false`.
+If that user needs to be reprovisioned later (for example, a return from parental leave or if a contractor is rehired), then you can switch back the `active` attribute to `true`.

    Deactivated user accounts lose access to their provisioned Okta integrations.
 Your app can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or disabling the user account.
 * If an admin deletes a deactivated user profile inside Okta, the user resource inside your SCIM app isn't changed.
 The initial deactivation step already set `active=false`.
 Okta doesn't send a request to delete the user resource inside the customer's SCIM app.